drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_09.md

-# OR 3: Lesson Plan Lecture 9
+# OR 3: Lesson Plan Lecture 8
-## Prisoner's Dilemma Tournament
+## Subgame Perfection

 ### Aims of lecture

-The aims of this lecture will be to have fun.
-Students will be introduced to concepts of repeated games through role play.
+At the end of this lecture students will be to:

+- Define a subgame;
+- Define subgame perfect Nash equilibrium;

 ### Timeline

 #### Before the lecture

-- Invite the students to read about Axelrod's tournament.
+- Invite students to watch video on subgame perfection.
-- Divide class in to 4 teams.
-(8 teams?
-4 in each room?)

 #### During the lecture

 - 0:5 mins

-    - VK: Discuss that we're doing something different today
+    - VK: Recap
     - Students: Listen

-- 5:45 mins
+- 5:20 mins

-    - VK: Run tournament (perhaps semi and finals?)
+    - VK: Define subgames
+    - Students: Listen

+- 20:35 mins

+    - VK: Obtaining subgame perfect equilibria
+    - Students: Listen

+- 35:45 mins

+    - VK: Recap on static games
     - Students: Listen

 - 45:50 mins